Gradual adoption

 Monolithic applications

-4. Create a dev environment, set your app as a peer dependency in env.jsonc and adjust dev tools configuration files as needed.
+3. Create a dev environment, set the package created in step #1 as a peer dependency in env.jsonc.

 CopiedCopy

-This will allow to start building new features in Bit while reusing your existing app code in Bit components.
+Now you can start building new features in Bit and Harmony while reusing your existing app code in Bit components!

 Micro services

-To leverage micro services or frontends, simply consume them in runtime, or gradually move them to build time as needed to optimize for end-user experience.
+To leverage micro services or micro-frontends, simply consume them in runtime, or gradually move them to build time as needed to optimize for end-user experience.

 Use and integrate existing MFE and micro services to new platform